Andrew Johnson's drunken vice-presidential inaugural address: Lincoln

-In 1871, Forney wrote an essay about Presidents Lincoln and Johnson, and recalled the day of the inauguration:
+Lincoln arrived midway through Johnson's performance; he had been occupied with signing "last-minute bills" from the 38th Congress, which was to adjourn at noon.
+In one telling, "When Lincoln unobtrusively took his seat at the end of the clerk's desk, there was audible whispering from the ladies in the galleries, and there was much craning of necks while comment buzzed everywhere.
+Johnson spoke even more loudly in order to be heard, and then, as the noise died away, his voice was left stranded on a peak of sound."
+In 1871, Forney recalled the day of the inauguration in an essay:

-I can never forget President Lincoln's face as he came into the Senate Chamber while Johnson was delivering his incoherent harangue.
-Lincoln had been detained signing the bills that had just passed the old Congress, and could not witness the regular opening of the new Senate till the ceremonies had fairly commenced.
+I can never forget President Lincoln's face as he came into the Senate Chamber while Johnson was delivering his incoherent harangue [...]
 He took his seat facing the brilliant and surprised audience, and heard all that took place with unutterable sorrow.

 Henderson, who was sitting beside Lincoln on the floor, reported "During the painful ordeal, Mr. Lincoln's head dropped in the deepest humiliation.
 As I offered him my arm for the procession to the steps of the Capitol where he delivered the inaugural, he turned to the marshal [Benjamin B. French] and said, 'Don't let Johnson speak outside.
 According to historian William C. Harris, Lincoln "disliked any intemperate or improper conduct in public" but with his usual instinctual political acumen, closing his eyes allowed Lincoln to "avoid the stares of those who sought his reaction."